All Episodes

 A blog is not edited.

-I don't know if the Washington Post uh uh let this guy up without it being edited or whatever, but this is exactly the kind of sentiment that is felt throughout the far left and the anti-war hate America crowd, and it's been embodied perfectly by William Arkin here on his blog at the Washington Post.
+I don't know if the Washington Post let this guy up without it being edited or whatever, but this is exactly the kind of sentiment that is felt throughout the far left and the anti-war hate America crowd, and it's been embodied perfectly by William Arkin here on his blog at the Washington Post.

-Brief timeout, more phone calls and other exciting things, too, right around the corner.
+Brief timeout, more phone calls and other exciting things too, right around the corner.

 It really has to be read to be believed.

-They said we don't like it.
+They said, we don't like it.

 They didn't say the American people should be shut up.

-They didn't say the American people should be silent about it, they just answered a question.
+They didn't say the American people should be silent about it.

-It is this William Arkin, who, after reading their answers to the questions they were asked, suggests they shut up.
+It is this William Arkin who, after reading their answers to the questions they were asked, suggests they shut up.

-Uh then he corrects himself and calls them volunteers.
+Then he corrects himself and calls them volunteers.

-Uh do you know what a mercenary is by definition, Mr. Snerdley?
+Do you know what a mercenary is by definition, Mr. Snerdley?

 What?